 Gimuy is a coastal city in Far North Queensland, Australia.
 The name comes from the Traditional Owners of the place, the Yidinji people.

-In colonial history, the city was discovered by the English in 1876 and named Cairns after Sir William Wellington Cairns.
-It is the 5th biggest city in Queensland, and 14th in Australia.
+In colonial history, the place was ‘discovered’ by the English in 1876 and named Cairns after Sir William Wellington Cairns, who was the Queensland Governor at the time.
+Today, it is the 5th biggest city in Queensland, and 14th in Australia.

 Putting Gimuy on the Map

-Walu is the Yidinji name for side of the hill and barra meaning people belonging to.
-The Gimuy-Walubarra Yidinji atribal lands cover boundary) a large area from the Barron River in the north to the Russell River in the south, east to the Murray Prior Range and west to Tolga.
-The Yidinji people had 8 clans who were custodians of the tribe’s estate.
+Yidinji tribal lands cover a large area from the Barron River in the north to the Russell River in the south, east to the Murray Prior Range and west to Tolga.
+The Yidinji people have 8 clans who are custodians of the tribe’s estate.

 Gimuy Walubara Yidinji Elders Aboriginal Corporation

 Gimuy Walubara Yidinji Elders Aboriginal Corporation works to be a catalyst for positive change.
 Since its foundation in in 2000, the corporation has been driven by the same ideas: support, empowerment, and progress.
 Learn more about their mission, vision, and how the elders go about making the changes they want to see.